Colbeigh/Major-Project/README.md

 Last Updated: 2024-10-21 by Nicole Wilson &lt;n.wilson@uleth.ca&gt;

 Notes:

 [Todd Across The Mountain] Player and NPC

 [Nikita Evtushenko]Enviorment and KeyForTrain

 [Colby Hanna] Game and Interaction and Inventory and Items Inside of the UML

-[Jem Pineda] Puzzle and PuzzelneedingItem
+[Jem Pineda] Puzzle and PuzzleItem

 Everyone also Contributed to the Class Descriptions in the Large Project Document.